fairy-scary/algorithmic-curriculum/README.md

 # Algorithmic Curriculum
-Project to provide students with remedial materials based on nightly reports
+Classification algorithm(written in Javascript) to provide students with a styled feed of remedial curriculum and outside resources based on submitted fields from nightly progress reports and a resource api maintained by instructors.

-## Student-Side
+## Output:
-Student profile builder program invoked when nightly report submitted and uses r,y,g, or w feedback to okrSort instance method in the ReprtData class
+Student profile builder program invoked when nightly report submitted.
+Red, yellow, green, or white coded feedback sent to okrSort instance method in the ReprtData class.
+Implementing report instances as days of the week aligns data with mon-fri curriculum format to make recomendations.
+Recomendation program builds a resource object with seed data in example, but would be implemented to work with the api updated by maintainers.